-The last equation proves the robust optimality of the stopping rule $\bar{\tau}^*$ for the problem in \eqref{eq:robustProb}.
-We note that if the rule $\bar{\tau}^*$ is exactly optimal for $\bar{G}$, then the $o(1)$ terms will be identically zero, and we will get exact robust optimality of $\bar{\tau}^*$ for the post-change family.
+Thus, if the rule $\bar{\tau}^*$ is exactly optimal \rcn{for \eqref{eq:QCDproblem1} with post-change $\bar{G}$}, then the $o^*(1)$ terms will be identically zero, and we will get exact robust optimality of $\bar{\tau}^*$ for the problem in \eqref{eq:robustProb}.
+If the rule $\bar{\tau}^*$ is asymptotically optimal \rcn{for \eqref{eq:QCDproblem1} with post-change $\bar{G}$}, then the $o^*(1)$ terms is the same as $o(1)$ which goes to zero in the limit $\alpha \to 0$.

 We now prove the key step \eqref{eq:keystep}.
-Towards this end, we prove that for every integer $N\geq 0$,
+Towards this end, we prove that for every integer $N\geq 0$ and $k \geq 1$,

 Equation \eqref{eq:keystep2} implies \eqref{eq:keystep} because through \eqref{eq:keystep2} we would establish that $(\bar{\tau}^* - k)^+$ is stochastically bigger under the conditional distribution when the law is $\bar{G}$ and the conditioning is on $\mathcal{F}_{k-1}$.
 In fact, a summation over $N$ in \eqref{eq:keystep2} would imply \eqref{eq:keystep}.